Sample Developmental Edit: Before And After Examples

 3. Tie the romance to the plot.

 • Rowan’s editor pushes for a scoop.
-That pressure now endangers the reserve funding request.
-Love now collides with duty.
+That pressure now puts the reserve funding request at risk.
+Love now clashes with duty.

 4. Rebuild the midpoint and climax.

 • Midpoint shift: a controlled burn at the reserve goes wrong, blue dye blooms across the marsh.
 Public outrage spikes.
-Funding hearing at risk.
-Stakes jump on the page.
+The funding hearing is threatened.
+Stakes rise on the page.

-• Climax shift: a permit hearing turns into a showdown.
+• Climax shift: a permit hearing becomes a showdown.
 Mara presents proof, Rowan asks the question that traps the developer, the ranger commits to a risky reveal on the record.
 No confession in the rain.
 Public forum, choices, consequences.

 Before and after, in outline form